 NIAID, a component of the National Institutes of Health, supports research on AIDS and other infectious diseases as well as allergies and immunology.
 NIH is an agency of the Public Health Service, U.S. Department of Health and Human Services.

-Prepared by: Office of Communications National Institute of Allergy and Infectious Diseases National Institutes of Health Bethesda, Maryland 20892
+Office of Communications National Institute of Allergy and Infectious Diseases National Institutes of Health Bethesda, Maryland 20892

 Public Health Service U.S. Department of Health and Human Services November 1994